×

 We asked people how much they someone comfortably live on in Lagos, they wrote:

 "The cost of living in Lagos is generally considered to be quite reasonable.
 Prices for basic necessities such as food, transportation, and housing are all relatively affordable.
 Eating out in restaurants is also relatively inexpensive, with a meal for two people costing around €20-30.
 Utilities such as electricity and water are also relatively inexpensive.
-Overall, Lagos is a great place to live if you are looking for a place with a low cost of living," said one person in Lagos.
+Overall, Lagos is a great place to live if you are looking for a place with a low cost of living," wrote a person living in Lagos.

 Connect